FemtoEmacs/Sumerian/README.md

 # Intransitive verb
 An intransitive verb does not have a direct object.
-In Sumerian, the subject of an intransitive verb is not marked.
+In Sumerian, the subject of an intransitive verb goes to the absolutive case and, therefore, is not marked.

 <h2>𒈗𒌷𒈬𒂠𒉌𒅎𒁺</h2>